highruned/node-flash/readme.md

 ## WIP

 I'm not sure what I want to do with this.
 I just felt like laying it out.
-Not entirely working, especially on Mac OS X (issues with Cocoa/SDL).
+Warning: Not entirely working, especially on Mac OS X (issues with Cocoa/SDL).
+Doesn't spawn the rendering window most of the time.
+Need to fix it up.

-## Install:
+## Install

 1) Download and install OpenGL (included in Xcode on Mac OS X).
 2) Download and install SDL into your compiler's global library directory (/usr/lib) - required for linking.